joshbeam/source.frontendcollisionblog/_posts/2015-08-23-solving-stupid-problems.markdown

 <div class="note">
 <!--excerpt.start-->
-Recently, some colleagues and I dreadfully <strike>spent</strike> wasted valuable man hours attempting to solve a bug in a hybrid mobile app.
+Recently, some colleagues and I dreadfully spent (read: wasted) valuable man hours attempting to solve a bug in a hybrid mobile app.
 The cause of the bug?
 A missing &lt;script&gt; tag.
 Several important lessons can be learned from the ways in which we decided to go about solving this simple headbanger (no, not like you'd do at a heavy metal concert; rather, where you actually consider banging your head on a solid object) of a problem.
 <!--excerpt.end-->
 </div>